 For winter enthusiasts Mount Snow is a 30 minute drive and folks can cross country ski and snowshoe right from their camp sites to the 36 mile trail.

-Campers may be greeted and visited by two friendly Bernese Mountain Dogs.
+Campers may be greeted and visited my friendly Bernese Mountain Dog, Loki Bear.

 - Cancellation policy: Moderate